 WP Engine Caching Solution

-At WP Engine, we offer a powerful and easy-to-use caching solution that helps us provide the fastest WordPress hosting in the business.
-This ‘heavy caching’ ensures that your pages always load quickly.
+When you select WordPress hosting with WP Engine, you gain access to our powerful and easy-to-use caching solution, EverCache, which helps us provide the fastest WordPress hosting in the business.
+This “heavy caching” ensures that your pages always load quickly.

 However, if you experience problems and need to clear your cache, it’s easy to do so.
 Just head to your WordPress dashboard and navigate to WP Engine in the sidebar.
 Then click on Purge All Caches under the General settings.
 It’s that simple!